The Traveling Woman's Guide to Cycle Syncing: Balancing Work, Adventure, and Well-Being

 1. Menstrual Phase (Days 1-5): Reflection and Rejuvenation

 • Travel: Travel should be minimal.
 If movement is necessary, opt for comfortable and less hectic travel options.
 Consider this time for gentle sightseeing, visiting spas, or simply relaxing in a cozy environment.
+This would be a great time for a long, scenic train ride somewhere with a book and snacks - maybe not a busy airport or hectic bus station.
+If you’re trying to avoid burnout, maintain wellbeing, all while cycle syncing on the road, check out Travel Burnout: What It Is, Signs to Watch For, and How to Fix It.

 2. Follicular Phase (Day 6-14): New Beginnings and Exploration